juanjaragavi/emailgenius-winner-broadcasts-subjects/winner-subjects.md

 - 🎓 Unlock cash back & build credit with this student card! 🚀
 - 💸 Maximize your shopping with Amazon Rewards Visa!
 - 🍴 Get 3% cash back on dining & entertainment – Apply now!
+- 💳 Unlock 3x points on dining, travel, and more!
+- 🚗💳 Unlock 5x points and exclusive perks!
+- Unlock Your Dream Vacation with Chase Sapphire Preferred! ✈️

 **Performance Insights:**